The whole class, except for Mai.

 Our beautiful open air classroom.

-The long term goal of the Lifestart Foundation is to set up proven working programmes within a small community to effect a generational change, and that is exactly what they do.
+term goal of the Lifestart Foundation is to set up proven working programmes within a small community to effect a generational change, and that is exactly what they do.
 They help people find a means to sustain themselves by teaching trades that become viable sources of income.
 In my case, the book project I was teaching my group would then go on to become products in the Lifestart store in Hoi An.
 The number and range of people that Lifestart serves is wide and ever growing: young, old, able-bodied, disabled, etc. which is why they are always looking for new products and new artists to come teach new skills.

 Ok so now you have all the facts: me, Vietnam, bookbinding, done.
 The rest is just a taste of why Vietnam rocks on so many levels.
 Every morning I got to wake up and ride my bike (his name was Martin) a short way to the workshop where I was greeted by the kindest, most enthusiastic students I have ever had.
-Our group spent the mornings in our open air classroom while the lanterns swayed outside and our neighbor Sinh played music for
+Our group spent the mornings in our open air classroom while the lanterns swayed outside and our neighbor Sinh played music for us while we worked.

 Our fabulous co-teacher and translator, the wonderful Ms Sang!

-At lunch we took a break and I went to eat at the yummiest vegetarian place in Hoi An with friends, other volunteers or whomever wanted to come along.
+lunch we took a break and I went to eat at the yummiest vegetarian place in Hoi An with friends, other volunteers or whomever wanted to come along.
 After lunch our class would begin again with sewing practice and cutting and folding paper.